preritgulati/Master-Plug/README.md

-# Master-Plug
+# PokhInspire
-Master-Plug will be an Applicant Tracking System
+PokhInspire is an Applicant Tracking System